Low Cost Spay Neuter in Maine--an alphabetical list of low cost spay/neuter programs (updated 04/22/2014)

 Confused?
 Want a phone call?
-Email your phone number to: firstname.lastname@example.org.
+Email your phone number to: email@example.com.
 We will call you to help you find a spay/neuter program.
-(If you are looking for a Help Fix ME application call 1-800-367-1317.)
+(For a Help Fix ME application call 1-800-367-1317.)

 1) West Kennebunk, Shelter Spay/Neuter Clinic at The Animal Welfare Society: See poster way below.
 Cat spay or neuter only $5 if you live in Biddeford, Sanford or Springvale (low-income).
 If you live in York County, cats $20 (low-income).
 Cats from any other areas just $45.
 (The clinic accepts cats and dogs from anywhere.
 You do not need to live in the shelter's area.)
 Call 985-3244 ext 120.

-Complete Program List Below (look for your town, county or area):
+Complete Program List (look for your town, county or area):

 Auburn: Dr. Steve Kinney's Low-Income Cat Spay/Neuter Clinic is located at Auburn Animal Center.
 Cat neuter: $30.
 Cat spay: $60.
 Vaccines $10 each.
 Call to schedule: 784-2000